 Following the financial liberalization policy adopted since the mid-1980s, there has been proliferation of the number of BFIs in the last few decades.
 The growth in the number of BFIs has moderated after NRB introduced moratorium on licensing.
 For the last three years, the banking system has been undergoing restructuring and consolidation, particularly through the merger and acquisition.
-As of mid-July 2013, the Nepalese financial system constituted of 31 licensed commercial banks ("A" class institutions), 86 development banks ("B" class institutions), 59 finance companies ("C" class institutions), 18 NRB permitted cooperatives undertaking limited banking transactions, 31 NRB permitted NGOs for limited banking transactions, 25 insurance companies and one each of the Employees Provident Fund, Citizen Investment Trust and Postal Saving Bank.
+As of mid-July 2013, the Nepalese financial system constituted of 31 licensed commercial banks ("A" class institutions), 86 development banks ("B" class institutions), 59 finance companies ("C" class institutions), 31 micro-finance financial institutions ("D" class institutions), 18 NRB permitted cooperatives undertaking limited banking transactions, 31 NRB permitted NGOs for limited banking transactions, 25 insurance companies and one each of the Employees Provident Fund, Citizen Investment Trust and Postal Saving Bank.